siddhartha-gadgil/DeptWeb/_seminars/2018/2018-03-19-AdityaGopalan.md

 ---
-speaker: Aditya Gopalan, IISc, Bangalore
+speaker: Aditya Gopalan, (IISc ECE)
 title: "Self-normalized concentration in infinite dimension and application to online learning problems"
 date: 19th March
-time: 3.15 pm
+time: 3:15 pm
-venue: LH-1, Department of mathematics
+venue: LH-1, Mathematics Department
 ---

 We will begin by providing a brief introduction to